nika013/Nand2Tetris/README.md

 3. Review the source code and any additional documentation provided to understand the implementation.

-4. For running compiler, vm_translator or assembler write this command in terminal for more information ```shell python -m n2t --help
+4. For running compiler, vm_translator or assembler write this command in terminal for more information `python -m n2t --help`